 You can take a folic acid supplement or prenatal vitamin to increase your folic acid intake.
-Recommended intake of folic acid is 400-600 mg daily before pregnancy and about 800 mg after you get pregnant.
+The recommended intake of folic acid is 400-600 mg daily before pregnancy and about 800 mg after you get pregnant.

 Fruit and vegetables provide a host of essential nutrients and antioxidants and help decrease inflammation in the body, all of which are important if you want to get pregnant.

-High quality proteins in your diet are important for your fertility.
+High-quality proteins in your diet are important for your fertility.
 The best quality proteins contain essential amino acids.
-Wild Salmon is rich in omega-3 fatty acids, which helps to regulate reproductive hormones and increase blood flow to the reproductive organs.
+Wild Salmon is rich in omega-3 fatty acids, which help to regulate reproductive hormones and increase blood flow to the reproductive organs.
 Salmon is lower in mercury than other fatty fish.

 Research conducted at the Harvard School of Public Health observed around 19,000 women who were actively trying to get pregnant.
 They found that infertility was 39 percent more likely in women with a high intake of animal-based protein.
 But women who ate a lot of plant protein were substantially less likely to have trouble trying with conception.

-It is recommended that you swap one low-fat milk item a day with a full-fat option.
+It is recommended that you swap one low-fat dairy item a day with a full-fat dairy option.

 One study found that women who regularly took an iron supplement, which is non-heme iron were 40 percent less likely to have trouble getting pregnant than those who didn’t take iron.

 Complex carbs take longer than refined ones to digest, helping to keep blood sugar and insulin at a stable level.
 Increased insulin levels can disrupt reproductive hormones.